erfanzar/EasyDeL/README.md

 - DPOTrainer, SFTTrainer, and VideoCLM Trainers
 - Serving and API Engines for Using and serving LLMs in JAX as efficiently as possible.
+- Support Storing Params in 8Bit
-- Support for 8, 6, and 4 BIT inference and training in JAX
+- Support for 8, 6, and 4 BIT Operation, for inference and training in JAX
 - A wide range of models in Jax is supported which have never been implemented before such as Falcon, Qwen2, Phi2, Mixtral, Qwen2Moe,and MPT ...
 - Integration of flashAttention in JAX for GPUs and TPUs